Zwylair/zwylib-docs/content/utilities.md

-# Утилиты
+# Utilities

-## Логгирование и уведомления
+## Logging and Notifications

-Для удобства и стандартизации вывода логов и всплывающих уведомлений ZwyLib предоставляет вспомогательные утилиты: `build_log` и `build_bulletin_helper`.
+To simplify and standardize logging and notification behavior, ZwyLib provides helper utilities: `build_log` and `build_bulletin_helper`.

 ### `zwylib.build_log`